Voluntary Agricultural District

 - District members may be eligible for farmland preservation funds as local, state, or federal funds become available (EVAD - Eligible to receive a higher percentage of cost share funds under the Agriculture Cost Share Program).

-- The Gaston Soil and Water Conservation District acts as advisor to the governing board of the county on projects, program, or issues affecting the agricultural economy or way of life within the county or city.
+- The Gaston Soil and Water Conservation District act as an advisor to the governing board of the county on projects, program, or issues affecting the agricultural economy or way of life within the county or city.

 The success of the program will foster the growth, development, and sustainability of family farms as well as increase public awareness of agriculture in Gaston County.